 Written medical clearance is required from Queensland Tuberculosis Control Centre to return to child care, confirming the child is not infectious.
+Contacts - not excluded.

 Typhoid, paratyphoid

 Exclude until diarrhoea has stopped and two consecutive samples, taken at least one week apart, have tested negative.